Every vacuum tube has at least two terminals for conducting

 electrons.
 The "cathode" emits electrons and the "anode" collects them.

-In action, the cathode is heated to such a high temperature that
+The cathode is heated to such a high temperature that

-begins to glow red.
+This "thermionic emission" creates a red glow.
 Eventually, a cloud of electrons (negative charge)

-ready to go to work.
+by, ready to go to work.

 When you switch the amp out of Standby mode, you connect a surplus of positive charge (often